- Academic Affairs

 The bulk of digital cleaning falls into four categories: keeping clean machines, staying secure, cleaning up your online reputation, and purging files.

-- Make Sure You’re Secure -- Enhancing the security of your online accounts is a fast and simple way to be safer online.
+- Make Sure You’re Secure: Enhancing the security of your online accounts is a fast and simple way to be safer online.
 Your passwords should be long and strong, combining capital and lowercase letters with numbers and symbols.
-Having separate passwords for your various accounts helps to thwart cybercriminals.
-If necessary use a password manager to keep them straight.
+Having separate passwords for your accounts helps to thwart cybercriminals.
+If necessary, use a password manager to keep them straight.

-For more detailed advice from the NCSA on clean and safe computing practices, as well as a downloadable version of their Tips and Advice sheet, visit their STOP.
-THINK.CONNECT website.
+For more detailed advice from the NCSA on clean and safe computing practices, as well as a downloadable version of its Tips and Advice sheet, visit its STOP-THINK-CONNECT website.